tansive/tansive/CONTRIBUTING.md

    ```

 8. **Open a pull request**

    Describe your changes clearly and reference any relevant issues.
+   Before we can merge your contribution, you’ll need to sign our **Individual Contributor License Agreement (ICLA)**.
+We use CLA Assistant to manage contributor agreements.
+You’ll see a prompt to sign when you open your first pull request.
+If you’d like to read it in advance, see [ICLA](ICLA).

 ## 📝 Code Style and Conventions